 - Treatment of acute medical issues, such as colds, flu, acute illness and infections

 - Management of chronic health conditions, such as asthma and diabetes

 - Validated health needs assessments including screenings for depression and anxiety

-- Counseling for mental health issues and resiliency building
+- Counseling for mental health issues, skill development and resiliency building

 - Health and wellness planning for adolescents

 - Reproductive health care